-Working Group 2 members recommend that countries considering LTO adopt the scoping and screening process outlined in Appendix II.
-Working group 2 members also recommend that more detailed requirements and acceptance criteria should be developed to support the scoping and screening process.
+Working Group 2 members recommend that countries considering LTO adopt the scoping and screening process outlined in Section 2.5 of this report.
+Working Group 2 members also recommend that more detailed requirements and acceptance criteria should be developed to support the scoping and screening process.
 One way to develop more detailed guidance is to conduct a pilot study using the process on several power plant designs and documenting the results of the pilot study for use by Member States.

-4. AGEING MANAGEMENT PROGRAMMES
+II.4.
+AGEING MANAGEMENT PROGRAMMES